-The Penn Lung Center utilizes a multidisciplinary approach to treating lung cancer.
+The Harron Lung Center utilizes a multidisciplinary approach to treating lung cancer.
 By combining the expertise of Penn physicians in a number of specialties, an individualized patient treatment plan is designed.

 Penn's team of thoracic surgeons, pulmonologists, dedicated anesthesiologists, nurses, respiratory therapists, rehabilitation specialists, medical oncologists and radiation oncologists provide comprehensive expertise in treating lung cancer.
 These specialists incorporate surgery, radiation, chemotherapy and immunotherapy to deliver integrated medicine for complex management of lung cancer.